vaithak/vaithak.github.io/_posts/2023-08-22-vectorized-autodiff-clad.md

 }
 ```

-Note that, now in 1 forward pass, we can compute derivate w.r.t multiple params together.
+Note that, now in a single forward pass, we can compute derivate w.r.t. multiple parameters together.
-The main change in interface is using the option `clad::opts::vector_mode`.
+The main change in the interface is using the option `clad::opts::vector_mode`.

 ## Benefits
-Now that each node requires computing a vector, this requires more memory (also more time goes into these memory allocation calls), this must be offset by some improvement in the computing efficiency.
+Now that each node requires computing a vector, this requires more memory (and more time goes into these memory allocation calls), which must be offset by some improvement in the computing efficiency.
-- This can prevent recomputation of some expensive functions, which would have executed in non-vectorized version due
+- This can prevent the re-computation of some expensive functions, which would have executed in a non-vectorized version due
   to multiple forward passes.
-- This approach can take benefit of the hardware's vectorization and parallelization capabilities (using SIMD techniques).
+- This approach can take advantage of the hardware's vectorization and parallelization capabilities (using SIMD techniques).
 <center>
     <img src="/assets/images/vector-operations.png" style="width: 80%"/>
 </center>

-## Progress in clad
+## Progress in Clad
 The complete progress report of this project along with the missing features and future goals can be [seen here](https://gist.github.com/vaithak/82125fa9618c81741dcecb88f0e76d4b), and a basic documentation of using this vectorized mode is [available here](https://clad.readthedocs.io/en/latest/user/UsingVectorMode.html).

-The following is a more complex example of differentiation functions consisting of arrays parameters using vectorized forward mode AD implementation in clad.
+The following is a more complex example of differentiation functions consisting of array parameters using the vectorized forward mode AD implementation in Clad.

 ```cpp
 // A function fo weighted sum of array elements.